wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-pt1/index.md

 The intent behind this series of posts is to demonstrate the value of a homelab to a Cyber Security Professional, especially if you are trying to interact with operations or architects.
 Before we get to that point though, I feel a brief history lesson of how I've gone through homelabs over the years, how it's evolved, and what I've learnt through the process.
 Whilst I'm not going to go through every interation (there was a lot of changes over the years), I am going to talk about what the most "iconic" setups were.

 ## prehistory:
 Way back when, when @wan0net was a small, 17 year old, waiting to start his university degree, he wanted to try things out at home.
-He wanted to try out Linux, and he wanted to run a home server so that he could run [](znc), an IRC bouncer for the IRC servers he was on for gaming (yes, I know I'm showing my age here).
-He had no money, but he'd broken his second laptop ever, an Acer XXXXXXXX that was bought for him for passing his GCSE's two years ago.
+He wanted to try out Linux, and he wanted to run a home server so that he could run [znc](https://znc.in/), an IRC bouncer for the IRC servers he was on for gaming (yes, I know I'm showing my age here).
+He had no money, and he'd broken the hinge of his laptop , an Acer TravelMate laptop that was bought for him for passing his GCSE's two years ago.
 So he says, what the hell, why not install Linux on here?

 And so my rabbit hole down the path of Linux began, and the first time I went "Oh crap I just killed my Windows install."